 Execution inside the Tower was a privilege reserved for those of high rank, or for those who had dangerously strong popular support, to keep them away from the gawping crowds.
 Ten people were beheaded on Tower Green which stretches to the west of the White Tower.

 The most well known among those executed on or near Tower Green were three former queens of England.
 Two of those queens were wives of Henry VIII.

-Lady Jane Grey, queen for nine days, was only 16 and the innocent pawn in a failed military coup by her father-in-law, the Duke of Northumberland.
+The third queen to meet her end within the Tower was 16-year-old Lady Jane Grey.
+She was on the throne for just nine days, and was the innocent pawn in a failed military coup by her father-in-law, the Duke of Northumberland.

 Anne Boleyn was executed by the clean stroke of an expert swordsman shipped in from France especially for the occasion.
 On the day of her execution, she enquired, 'I heard say the executioner was very good, and I have a little neck.'

-Margaret Pole, another victim of the axe, was less lucky.
-A blundering executioner ‘hacked her head and shoulders to pieces’.
+By contrast, Margaret Pole who was another victim of the axe was said to be much less lucky in her final moments.
+A blundering executioner was said to have ‘hacked her head and shoulders to pieces’.

 Today, at the very site of these executions on Tower Green you can see a memorial sculpture and quote dedicated to those who were condemned to death by order of the state.